MuhammadZulqarnainshabbir/Angular/README.md

    - Reactive Forms on the other hand creates Form Control programmatically in typescript and provides more control and flexibility over form validation and behaviour.
 They are well-suited for complex forms and encourage better separation of concerns between the template and component classes.

 ### What is the usage of ng build
-    - ng Build is angular CLI command, that compiles our angular project and creates optimal Javascript, CSS, and HTML files, These files are placed in the dist folder, ready for deployment to a web server or hosting service to run your angular application.
+    - ng Build is angular CLI command, that compiles our angular project and creates optimal Javascript, CSS, and HTML files, These files are placed in the dist folder, ready for deployment to a web server or hosting service to run your angular application..